5 Best Parks in Columbia MD: Blandair Regional Park & More

 The Chrysalis is a smaller venue tucked away in the woods.
 The shaded theater hosts performances from dance and music to theater and other performing arts.
 The community can submit applications to perform at the Chrysalis as part of the park's various series, festivals, and events.
 This venue does not provide seating, but some performances allow chairs on the lawn.

-Symphony Woods Park hosts several annual festivals.
+In addition to its location in one of Columbia's best neighborhoods for dog owners, Symphony Woods Park hosts several annual festivals.
 Every summer, visitors can enjoy the free Columbia Orchestra Summer Pops Concert and the ever-popular Wine in the Woods, a wine festival featuring live music, local artisans, gourmet food, and, of course, indulgent wine.
 In winter, the Merriweather Symphony of Lights puts on a stunning visual display featuring more than 300,000 holiday lights.
 Guests can enjoy the dazzling lights while walking or driving along the one-mile course for a fee.

 Living Near the Best Parks in Columbia, MD